kard-financial/kard-postman/README.md

 ```

 ### III.
 Issuers + Aggregators
-Your application supports cards issued by your program manager as well as cards your members want to link your program.
+Your application supports cards issued by your program manager as well as  cards your members want to link to your program.
 You will be provided 1 Issuer environment (for issued cards) and 1 Aggregator environment (for linked cards), and manage the integration of these environments to your application environment.

 ## [B. Targeted Offers](https://docs.google.com/document/d/12LYpEv3xf6hmiKM7RW2Qbz8ZrMbeHGRIPJMTe606d_M/edit?usp=sharing)